sourcegraph/handbook/content/ops/tech-ops/Okta.md

 4. Scroll down until you see "Extra Verification", once you're there click "remove" to disable that instance of Okta Verify
 5. Configure the new MFA code on your new phone

 Lost all your MFA Factors?
 Ask #it-tech-ops for an MFA Reset.
-Once your Factors have been reset, please set up Okta Verify again.
+Once your Factors have been reset, please set up MFA again.

 ## My Okta account has been locked out because of failed attempts, what do I do?

-Contact to #it-tech-ops and ask to have your account unlocked.
+Being locked out of Okta will also mean you are locked out of Google and Slack.
+Tech-Ops-Admin@sourcegraph.com will receive an email saying you have been lock out but please send us a confirmation email from your personal email account so we know it was you.
 As a precaution, you will also need to change your Okta Password.

 ## Why isn't an application I need available in Okta?

-Currently we don’t have any configured!
-But we will and we will also have an option for you to request access for an application from within Okta.

-Please see our [Okta Project Plan] (https://docs.google.com/spreadsheets/d/1T7PUK4J94KgkW18cyjCBQZEkmVhFSDigRC8nuMV2EGU/edit?usp=sharing) for relevant timelines on app-specific and team-specific Okta integrations.
+Most likely because that system doesn't offer an SSO option or because we need to upgrade in order to enable the feature.
+Please feel free to ask us about it in the #it-tech-ops channel.

 ## I have an application that uses a shared password for my team, can I move this to Okta?